IATI/AidInfoLabs-CSV-Downloader/README.md

 # Run the PHP built-in server
 php -S localhost:8000

-# Open a webbrowser and go to http://localhost:8000/
+# Open a web browser and go to http://localhost:8000/
 ```

 ## Acknowledgements

-The original developer is unknown, although footer text suggest this code was developed by Practical Participation for aidinfo labs using XSLT based on work by Rob McKinnon.
+The original developer is unknown, although footer text suggests this code was developed by Practical Participation for aidinfo labs using XSLT based on work by Rob McKinnon.